-At least twice each semester, Clinic Instructors and Supervisors review the work of every student enrolled in clinical practicum using the Clinic Practicum Evaluation (CPE) Form available in Calipso (see Appendix G).
+At least twice each semester, Clinic Instructors and Supervisors review the work of every student enrolled in clinical practicum using the Clinic Practicum Evaluation (CPE) Form available in CALIPSO (see Appendix G).
 Decisions concerning continuation in clinical practicum include evaluation of the progress of the student clinician in moving towards independent functioning without requiring unreasonable support by members of the faculty, as evidenced by the mid-term and final assigned grade.
-If necessary to protect the welfare of clients or ensure the quality of service provision, the clinic instructor (CI) or Supervisor (after consultation with the Clinic Director) may decide to discontinue or reduce a student's participation in practicum at any point during the semester.
+If necessary to protect the welfare of clients or ensure the quality-of-service provision, the Clinic Instructor or Supervisor (after consultation with the Clinic Director) may decide to discontinue or reduce a student's participation in practicum at any point during the semester.
 Students who demonstrate behavior in conflict with policies in the clinic manual, egregious lack of professionalism, or a violation of the ASHA Code of Ethics will face the possibility of suspension from the UNM SLP graduate program.

 Students must be awarded a minimum of "B" in each clinic rotation in order to "Pass" and move on to the subsequent rotation.
 If a final grade of B- or lower is assigned, a student must retake clinic (register for an additional section of 500).
 Clinic hours accrued during the semester in which a grade of B- or below is earned will NOT be retained.
-The clinic director, in collaboration with the clinic instructor (CI), will decide where the student will be placed for remediation, including a possible return to an in-house UNMSLHC assignment.
+The Clinic Director, in collaboration with the Clinic Instructor (CI), will decide where the student will be placed for remediation, including a possible return to an in-house UNMSLHC assignment.
 A Remedial Action Plan for Success (see Appendix D) is required.

-Final determination of the graduate clinician's practicum grade is made and posted by the SHS Executive Committee.
-The grade assigned by the student's Supervisor or Clinic Instructor is posted, unless the student is delinquent in meeting clinic and/or departmental procedures and policies (e.g., turning in materials and completing documentation), s.
-In such cases, the Clinic Director may deduct a half grade (e.g., A is changed to A-) from the student's final practicum grade given that the student is not adhering to professional guidelines and policy.
-(See Appendix K for end of semester procedures.)
+The final grade earned by the student incorporates input from all clinical supervisors and the clinic director.
+If the student is delinquent in meeting clinic and/or departmental procedures and policies (e.g., turning in materials and completing documentation on time) the Clinic Director will deduct a half grade (e.g., A is changed to A-) from the student's final practicum grade (See Appendix K for end of semester procedures.)